AnasAber/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
-A credit card fraud detection model developed using sckit-learn, pandas, powered by the XGBoost algorithm.
+A credit card fraud detection model developed using scikit-learn, pandas, powered by the XGBoost algorithm.